ayush1997/Yahoo_Finance_Portfolio_Tracker/README.md

 # Yahoo_Finance_Portfolio_Tracker
 It is a Automation and Scarping Python script for yahoo finance users.This script asks for user email and password to his Yahoo accout and gives user the **REAL TIME STOCK INFORMATION**  in his portfolio.
-The script Login in the user account and and the scraps the data from his portfolio and displays him.
+The script Login in the user account and then scraps the data from his portfolio and Sign Out from id after displaying information.

 #How to run?